Kitsap County Drug Crimes Lawyers

 Knowing how frightening it could be to be accused of committing a drug crime, our attorneys at Glisson & Morris will stand by your side, providing sound legal advice and guidance from the start of your case.
 When you retain our services, we will get to know you and ask questions about your circumstances so we can uncover the facts of your case.
 From there, we will examine the evidence the prosecutor has and work on building a strong defense.
-Our attorneys will fight aggressively, and we will seek a favorable outcome on your behalf.
+Our attorneys at The Law Offices of Stan Glisson and Jeremy Morris will fight aggressively, and we will seek a favorable outcome on your behalf.
 We represent individuals facing criminal charges in Port Orchard and the surrounding areas.

 Leaving your case to chance could have costly consequences.
 Let our team provide the legal help you need by contacting us online or calling us at (360) 526-8191 for your free consultation.